JackGruber/joplin-plugin-tagging/README.md

 ## Usage

 - Select multiple notes (The first marked note must be the one from which the tags are to be copied)
+## Build

+To build your one version of the plugin, install node.js and run the following command `npm run dist`

 ## Links

 - [Joplin - Getting started with plugin development](https://joplinapp.org/api/get_started/plugins/)